 A calculation method based on historical data of the beneficiary is not usable given that the Regulation refers to latest documented annual gross employment costs;

+Latest document annual gross employment costs implies to have a past reference period of one year (12 consecutive months).
+It is not possible to use the data of periods after the signature of the document setting out the conditions for support;

+Only the hours worked should be used for the calculation of the eligible staff costs.
+The annual leave for instance is already included in the calculation of the hourly staff costs.

-The added-value of this methodology is that the 1720 hours cannot be questioned.
+The added value of this methodology is that the 1720 hours cannot be questioned.